 Saudi Arabia has certain laws and regulations that dictate how to hire employees.
 The country requires every worker to have an employment contract that outlines local labor law standards in both Arabic and English.
 Globalization Partners recommends a written employment contract that includes compensation, benefits, and termination terms.

 One Saudi Arabia employment compliance regulation to be aware of is a policy called “Saudization.”
-This national policy encourages companies to hire Saudi nationals or expatriate workers, making it difficult to get new work permits for employees from other countries.
-It’s easier to recruit Saudi employees with an Iqama or resident work permit than to try to sponsor visas.
+This national policy encourages companies to hire Saudi nationals, making it difficult to get new work permits for employees from other countries.
+It’s easier to recruit Saudi employees with an Iqama or resident work permit than to sponsor visas.

-As of 2021, the Ministry of Human Resources and Social Development in Saudi Arabia has announced that it will set aside 20% of private sector engineering positions for Saudi nationals as part of Saudization.
+In 2021, the Ministry of Human Resources and Social Development in Saudi Arabia announced it will set aside 20% of private sector engineering positions for Saudi nationals as part of Saudization.
 This policy applies to all private sector employers with five or more employees in engineering professions.

 Globalization Partners can take care of hiring Saudi Arabia employees by recruiting local employees and assigning them to your company.
 From handling local compliance laws to drafting an employment contract, we’ll make sure you’re always meeting Saudi Arabia labor laws while growing your company.